 We are doubling down on nutty goodness this week with a brand new recipe that I put together recently – peanut butter and walnut fudge bites, yum!
 This is the kind of quick and easy treat that I love snacking on in the afternoon when I need an energy boost and feel like a little something sweet but guilt-free.
 They are so good!

 Continue reading “Peanut butter and walnut fudge bites (GF, SF, DF)”

 I am so excited about today’s recipe, and if you are a chocoholic like me then I am sure you will be too!
 In our house we like to keep a jar of chocolate spread at the back of the pantry cupboard for those occasional Saturday mornings when we have pancakes for breakfast.
 While I feel it’s ok to enjoy chocolate spread as an occasional treat I like to start the day on a wholesome note and am conscious that said chocolate spread is not the healthiest thing for the family to be eating first thing in the morning!
 So when I discovered a healthier version that I could make easily at home I was over the moon.

-Continue reading “Easy banana chai muffins (refined sugar free)”
+Continue reading “4 Ingredient homemade chocolate spread (refined sugar free)”